-In addition to using one of the three resume formats above, it’s also essential to know how to format the content.
+In addition to using one of the three resume formats above, it’s also essential to know how to structure the content.
 This includes things like length, alignment, fonts, and margins.
 Below are a few quick tips to help you make sure your CV is not only formatted correctly, but also looks great.

 1. Left-Align the Content

-Generally speaking, your the body of your resume should always be left aligned.
+Generally speaking, the body of your resume should always be left aligned.
 Any other type of alignment looks messy and can be confusing to read for hiring managers.

 When it comes to your contact information, however, it’s perfectly acceptable to center align the text – especially if you want that information to stand out.